lucasngucii/candlebliss_apii/README.md

   - *Deep Catalog Exploration*: Recommending niche items
   - *Trend Leadership*: Recommending emerging items before mainstream

-## Conclusion

-This document outlines the comprehensive set of techniques used in modern recommendation systems.
-The implementation of these techniques must be carefully balanced to meet specific business requirements, data characteristics, and system constraints.
-The right combination of these techniques allows for building highly personalized, efficient, and scalable recommendation engines capable of handling high volumes of requests while providing relevant and diverse recommendations.

 ## References

 1. Aggarwal, C. C. (2016).
 Recommender Systems: The Textbook.
 Springer.